AndreTeixeira1998/overleafwiki/Production-Installation-Instructions.md

+**The recommend way to install ShareLaTeX Community Edition is via our official Docker image: https://github.com/sharelatex/sharelatex-docker-image.**

+Continue reading if you would prefer to install ShareLaTeX manually.

 This guide assumes that you want to install ShareLaTeX at `/var/www/sharelatex`.
 There's nothing special about this path, but you'll need to customize the instructions yourself if you want to install it elsewhere.

-*NB.
-We have a Docker image for the ShareLaTeX Community Edition which comes with all of this set up: https://github.com/sharelatex/sharelatex-docker-image.*

 ### Dependencies